-Trees were selected for the experiment based on the number of spring 2003 fruit on each tree and assigned to a treatment.
+In 2002-2003, trees were selected for the experiment based on the number of fruit on each tree and assigned to a treatment.
 Within the two groups (high on-crop trees or low off-crop trees), treatments were assigned in a randomized complete block design.
-Trees were harvested on May 13, 2003, and the crop loads were compared to the assigned treatments.
-As anticipated trees selected on the basis of little to no 2003 crop had the highest yield of mature fruit (61-68 kg/tree) ($P \le 0.0001$).
-Trees with a good 2003 set fell into two groups: trees that yielded ~20 to 27 kg mature fruit/tree and those that yielded ~ 11 to 18 kg mature fruit/tree.
+Mature fruit were harvested in May 2003 and the crop loads were compared to the assigned treatments.
+As anticipated trees with little to no 2003 crop had the highest yield of mature fruit (61-68 kg/tree) ($P \le 0.0001$).
+Trees with a good 2003 set fell into two groups: trees that yielded ~20 to 27 kg mature fruit/tree and those that yielded ~11 to 18 kg mature fruit/tree.
 The 2003 spring crop was removed from a set of 10 trees in June.
 At that time the crop weighed an average of 1.5 kg/tree.
-For the remaining trees, branches with and without fruit are tagged monthly and for a subset of the branches with fruit, fruit are removed.
-At the end of the fall flush, one set of 10 trees will have the current year's shoots removed to determine if this results in an off-bloom tree next spring.
-The project is on schedule.